Tallmadge, Ohio: Education

 The Tallmadge City School District provides primary and secondary education for 2,700 students in Tallmadge.
 A very small portion of the city is part of the neighboring Stow-Munroe Falls City School District.
-Students in the Tallmadge City School District attend Dunbar Primary for grades kindergarten through second, Munroe Elementary for grades 3–5, Tallmadge Middle School for grades 6–8, and Tallmadge High School for grades 9–12.
+Students in the Tallmadge City School District attend Tallmadge Elementary for grades K-5, Tallmadge Middle School for grades 6–8, and Tallmadge High School for grades 9–12.
 Cornerstone Community School is a Christian Pre-K - 6th elementary school in Tallmadge and is housed in the former Overdale Primary School building.

 Tallmadge currently has no colleges or universities, but Western Reserve University began its first classes in Tallmadge in 1826 before moving to nearby Hudson and its current home in Cleveland as part of Case Western Reserve University.

 Tallmadge has a public library, a branch of the Akron-Summit County Public Library.

 Sports

-Tallmadge athletes have received local, statewide, regional, national, and international recognition.
-In particular, Little League Baseball teams have represented the city in the 1974 and 2003 Little League World Series.
+Tallmadge Little League Baseball teams have represented the city in the 1974 and 2003 Little League World Series.
 The 1974 team advanced to the semi-final round, finishing in fourth place.

-The Tallmadge Blue Devils have won 9 OHSAA state championships.
-Tallmadge Blue Devils softball has won championships in 1981, 1987, 1988, 1989, 1993, 1997, and 1998.
-Tallmadge Blue Devils baseball captured its first state championship in 2002, after knocking off Defiance (for which current Los Angeles Dodger Chad Billingsley threw) and Edison, respectively.
-The baseball team won the state championship in 2017 defeating Maumee 4-1 and Chaminade-Julienne 4–0 in the Championship game.
+The Tallmadge High School Blue Devils have won 10 state championships, with eight in softball and two in baseball.
+The THS softball team has won state titles in 1981, 1987, 1988, 1989, 1993, 1997, 1998, and 2023 and the baseball team has won state titles in 2002 and 2017.